maz0r/klipper_canbus/extras/systemd-networkd.md

 ip link show can0
 ```

-The queue length is the balue after qlen.
+The queue length is the value after qlen.
 In this example queue length is 10 instead of the expected 256:
 ```console
 can0: <NOARP,UP,LOWER_UP,ECHO> mtu 16 qdisc pfifo_fast state UP mode DEFAULT group default qlen 10
     link/can  promiscuity 0 minmtu 0 maxmtu 0